g-otn/GameServerEC2Discord/README.md

 ### Server ports

+Each game requires different ports to be open.

 Any extra port besides ICMP, SSH and `main_port` you want to open needs to be set both in `sg_ingress_rules` (VPC Security group rules) and `compose_game_ports` (Docker compose service ports) variables in a way in which they match.

 For example, here's a configuration that opens the port 22222 and 33333:

 ```hcl
 module "myserver" {